Sinchana-ab/SinchanaAB/README.md

-# SinchanaAB
-Hi 👋, I'm Sinchana A B 😊
+# Hi 👋, I'm Sinchana A B 😊
 Passionate developer exploring the world from India,